Material culture tells the story of people and their things: allowing us insights into the significance that objects held for people in the past.

-Facilities for material culture research, including microscopy, are currently being built within the Department of Archaeology's new PaleoHub building, located a stone's throw away from our bioarchaeology laboratories (BioArCh) and the outdoor experimental centre (YEAR).
-These new material culture facilities are expected to be completed by the 2018/19 academic year.
+Facilities for material culture research, including Laboratories for Material Culture and Microwear analysis are located within the Department of Archaeology's new PaleoHub building, located a stone's throw away from our bioarchaeology laboratories (BioArCh) and the outdoor experimental centre (YEAR).

 The Department of Archaeology is located in King's Manor in the city centre.
 The BioArCh and YEAR centre are based in the Environment Building on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll be assessed via a number of methods, including essays, oral presentations, the production of a short documentary, report writing and your dissertation.

 This course will equip you for a number of careers in a diverse range of sectors, including the heritage sector, commercial archaeology, film, television and journalism.
 It will also give you a solid foundation for further study and research within academia.

 A good honours degree (upper second or first class) in archaeology, anthropology or a related field (or an equivalent qualification from an overseas institution).

 Alternative qualifications, and professional experience will also be considered.

 If English isn't your first language you may need to provide evidence of your English language ability.